pscedu/psc-wpdocs/hpnssh/HPNSSHInstallation.md

 * OpenSSL development package
 	* Debian: libssl-dev
     * Fedora: openssl-devel
-	* Alternatively you can use LIbreSSL
+	* Alternatively you can use LibreSSL
 		* However, in this case we suggest compiling and installing libressl manually as there are few maintained linux packages for LibreSSL.
 		* Also, LibreSSL v3.5 and v3.6 do not support the threaded AES-CTR cipher.
 If that’s important to you then you should use OpenSSL.
 * Z compression library